rubensworks/article-ldtraversal-security-short/content/related-work.md

 [Fuzzing](cite:cites fuzzing) is a technique that involves generating random data as input to software.
 Major Web browsers such as Google Chrome and Microsoft Edge perform extensive fuzzed testing by generating random Web pages and running them through the browser to detect crashes and other vulnerabilities.

+### SQL Injection

+[SQL injection attacks](cite:cites sqlinjection) are one of the most common vulnerabilities on Web sites where (direct or indirect) user input is not properly handled, and may lead to the attacker performing unintended SQL statements on databases.
+These types of attacks are typically mitigated through strong input validation, which are typically available in reusable libraries.